Yoast/wordpress-seo/readme.txt

 * Enhancements
 	* The [SEO Extended](http://wordpress.org/plugins/seo-extended/) plugin functionality has now been integrated into WP SEO.
+	* Added ability to add Pininterest and Yandex site verification tags.
+You can enter this info on the WPSEO Dashboard and it will auto-generate the relevant meta tags for your webpage headers.
 	* Post meta -> Don't show robots index/no-index choice in advanced meta box if there is a blog-wide override in place, i.e. the Settings -> Reading -> Block search engines checkbox is checked.
 	* Post meta -> Added 'Site-wide default' option to meta robots advanced field in advanced meta box.
 	* Post meta -> Added an option to decide whether to include/exclude `rel="author"` on a per post base as suggested by [GaryJones](https://github.com/GaryJones).
 (Added to the advanced meta box).